Minim Announces CEO Transition

-/EIN News/ -- MANCHESTER, NH, April 07, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Minim, Inc. (Nasdaq: MINM), the creator of home networking products and software under the globally-recognized Motorola brand, announces Jeremy Hitchcock has been named Executive Chairman.
+MANCHESTER, NH, April 07, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- Minim, Inc. MINM, the creator of home networking products and software under the globally-recognized Motorola brand, announces Jeremy Hitchcock has been named Executive Chairman.
 Mr. Hitchcock is the Founder, Chairman and Former CEO of Minim and Dyn (ACQ: Oracle).
 He assumes his responsibilities effective immediately succeeding Mehul Patel who has stepped down from his role as Chief Executive Officer to pursue other career opportunities.

 Jeremy Hitchcock, Executive Chairman of Minim, commented, "On behalf of the board, I want to thank Mehul for his service and contributions to Minim and wish him well in his next chapter."